log0div0/testo/docs/tutorials/10 - if/README.md

 So we're going to combine both possible cases inside a single `if` clause.

 > Keep in mind that for now we're not considering the best possible solution for the problem.
-The best solution (checking the screen contents) is considered a bit later in this guide.
+The best solution (checking the screen contents) is considered a bit later in this tutorial.
 The current proposal is for educational puproses.

 ```testo
 macro install_ubuntu(hostname, login, password="${default_password}", is_weak_password="") {